 - February · Attend 10th Grade Curriculum Night.

 - April · Select courses for next year after consulting with your adviser and teachers.
-Take a practice ACT administered by Compass Prep.
+Take a full-length practice ACT administered by Compass Prep.
 Remember, this is a practice exam, one of two you will take to help determine which standardized test will best suit your learning style.

 - May · Attend the evening Compass Prep session scheduled for parents and students to learn how to interpret the results of the diagnostic tests students took in March and April.
 This session will describe the various tests in depth and should help determine whether to move forward with the ACT or SAT.

 - Summer · Participate in summer programs, volunteer experiences, or a summer job.

 - The months ahead will be full of tests, planning, research, self-analysis and hard work!
 Stay focused on your classes, volunteer work, sports and activities.
 In the fall semester, you will continue to build on the experiences you had in sophomore year in the Junior College Seminars which will take place throughout the semester.